azam-md/HandGesture-based-Food-Ordering-System/README.md

 confidently place their orders without relying on external assistance.

+# Algorithms used:
+Hybrid of
+-  CNN and
+- Decision Tree
 # Let's look at a step-by-step guide on how to exeute this project
 Here's a list of required installations and libraries: